Innosuisse

 What is the monitors purpose?

 The goal of this monitor is to provide an overview of the competitiveness of Switzerland's innovation ecosystem in an international context and go into more detail where it is relevant to Innosuisse.
 The monitor aims to provide a better understanding of the strengths and weaknesses of the Swiss innovation ecosystem and its development over time.
 Wherever possible the monitor links to reports that describe the findings in more detail.
-The report will be updated at least once a year after the publication of most indices in autumn.
+The report is updated at least once a year after the publication of most indices in autumn.

 From the abstract to the concrete